 Unfortunately, the last fifty years have seen our society go into a destructive, indulgent, emotional spiral.
 Primed by the media, many people will only tolerate or credit the facts they agree with and adamantly shut out the rest.
 If that continues, an entire generation of future leaders and citizens will be ineligible to serve as fair-minded jurors deciding the fate of the nation.
 In actual courtrooms there are no “safe spaces” and jurors who can’t be impartial are excused from serving.
 But when it comes to the future of the country anything goes.

 It doesn’t matter how much either side of the divide knows if there is no willingness to listen and to learn from the other — and from the lessons of our history going back to the Founders.
 If we are not rooted in their founding vision and wisdom, we lack integrity — and if we stop striving for that more perfect union, we could find ourselves, as George Washington warned, with no union at all.
 And what partisans fail to recognize is that without a union, neither side will enjoy the security and advantages we all take for granted.

 The American novelist Edith Wharton once said: ‘There are two ways of spreading light: to be the candle or the mirror that reflects it.”
-The Twin Towers Alliance, The Alliance Journal, and The TTA Institute for Responsive Government are the platform on which we will do our part to rebuild the American dream and hope to encourage and assist others to do theirs.
+The Twin Towers Alliance, The Alliance Journal, and The TTA Institute for Responsive Government are the platform on which we hope to do our part to rebuild the American dream — of which the World Trade Center is a symbol — and hope to encourage and assist others to do theirs.